sail-sg/envpool/docs/pages/contributing.rst

 ReStructuredText can be found `here
 <https://pythonhosted.org/an_example_pypi_project/sphinx.html>`_.

-To compile documentation into web page, run
+To compile documentation into the web page, run:

 .. code-block:: bash